By: Team T12-3 Since: Aug 2018 Licence: MIT

 save relevant tags inside category.
 There are two default categories in schedule planner,

-.
+category Modules and category Others.
 These two default categories cannot be renamed or

 deleted, but user have full freedom to rename or delete other categories added by themselves.